-The neatness and sharp lines of this style makes it suitable for professional situations, especially in business dealings with Asian businessman.
+The neatness and sharp lines of this style make it suitable for professional situations, especially in business dealings with Asian businessmen.

 If you go to many parts of Asia, especially eastern Asia, you’ll notice a lot of men don’t grow out their facial hair, so if you choose to go bearded, make sure it’s well-trimmed and groomed.

 This look is a classic 5 o’clock shadow style that women especially love to run their hands over.
 Use a stubble trimmer to maintain this style.
 With well-styled hair, this look manages to be both professional and slightly unkempt.

 This one is also neat like the Professional, but paired with slightly tousled hair, the combo can also look casual and cool.

 Keeping the mustache a little longer than stubble will make the hair on the upper lip softer for the ladies, and the slight stubble on the chin balances out the mustache and accentuates the jawline.

 Full Goatee and Fade

 The full goatee adds some gravity to the jawline, making it more prominent and distinguished.

 You can make this style more youthful or contemporary by adding a beard fade, which makes for a subtle transition in the sideburns.

 If you’re able to grow a full beard, go for it, man!
 Sometimes, though, Asian men will grow wispier beard hair, and if that’s the case, then it’s good to use beard shampoo regularly.